-This report presents an analysis of those global shocks, most of low probability, which may have severe effects on the economy.
-The balance of risks continues to be tilted to the downside due to trade tensions (impact on China) and increasing probability of recession in the US.
+This report presents an analysis of those global shocks, mostly of low probability, which may have a severe impact on the economy.
+Short-term risks have diminished on the back of easing trade tensions and interest rate cuts, but concerns on str…

 The two recurring themes that have determined the course of the global economy and represented the greatest sources of uncertainty in 2019 have been protectionist tensions and the threat of a no-deal Brexit.

 The Spanish economy ends the second decade of the 21st century with a GDP growth rate close to its potential and an unemployment rate of 14.3%.
 During the last three quarters of 2019, GDP has grown at an annualized quarterly rate of 1.6%.

 Europe's economic situation is stabilizing following several quarters of deterioration caused by the uncertainties surrounding world trade and Brexit.
 It seems that there is chance of improvement and that the risk of recession has reduced.